cyxnzb/docs/docs/waypointing.rst

 Removing path connections
 ------------------------------

-To delete a path connection, you must open the node menu and select ``4.
+To delete a path connection, you must open the graph editor and select ``4.
 Delete path``.

 After deleting the path connection, you may notice that the outgoing path connection has been removed (from the node where you are standing to the node you selected) as you can see in picture below: